ev2900/OpenSearch_Dashboard_Nginx_Proxy/README.md

 Amazon OpenSearch services can deploy a domain in a private VPC, subnet(s).
 Deploying OpenSearch in a private subnet blocks traffic to the OpenSearch dashboard via. the public internet.

-A Nginx proxy can be configured on an Ec2 in a public subnet (in the same VPC as the private subnet) to proxy traffic to the OpenSearch dashboard. **Enabling you to have a OpenSearch domain deployed in a private subnet with a OpenSearch dashboard accessable from the public internet**
+A Nginx proxy can be configured on an Ec2 in a public subnet (in the same VPC as the private subnet) to proxy traffic to the OpenSearch dashboard. **Enabling you to have a OpenSearch domain deployed in a private subnet with a OpenSearch dashboard accessible from the public internet**

 Follow the instructions below